CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-definelocalvariable-method.md

 ## <a name="parameters"></a>Paramètres
  `name`
- [in] Un pointeur vers un `WCHAR` qui définit le nom de variable locale.
+ [in] A pointer to a `WCHAR` that defines the local variable name.

  `attributes`
- [in] Attributs de variable locale.
+ [in] The local variable attributes.

  `cSig`
- [in] Un `ULONG32` qui indique la taille, en octets, de la `signature` mémoire tampon.
+ [in] A `ULONG32` that indicates the size, in bytes, of the `signature` buffer.

  `signature`
- [in] La signature de variable locale.
+ [in] The local variable signature.

  `addrKind`
- [in] Le type d’adresse.
+ [in] The address type.

  `addr1`
- [in] La première adresse de la spécification de paramètre.
+ [in] The first address for the parameter specification.

  `addr2`
- [in] La deuxième adresse de la spécification de paramètre.
+ [in] The second address for the parameter specification.

  `addr3`
- [in] Troisième adresse de la spécification de paramètre.
+ [in] The third address for the parameter specification.

  `startOffset`
- [in] Offset de début pour la variable.
+ [in] The start offset for the variable.
 Ce paramètre est optionnel.
-Si la valeur est 0, ce paramètre est ignoré et la variable est définie dans l’ensemble de la portée.
-Dans le cas d’une valeur différente de zéro, la variable est comprise entre les offsets de la portée actuelle.
+If it is 0, this parameter is ignored and the variable is defined throughout the entire scope.
+If it is a nonzero value, the variable falls within the offsets of the current scope.

  `endOffset`
- [in] Offset de fin pour la variable.
+ [in] The end offset for the variable.
 Ce paramètre est optionnel.
-Si la valeur est 0, ce paramètre est ignoré et la variable est définie dans l’ensemble de la portée.
-Dans le cas d’une valeur différente de zéro, la variable est comprise entre les offsets de la portée actuelle.
+If it is 0, this parameter is ignored and the variable is defined throughout the entire scope.
+If it is a nonzero value, the variable falls within the offsets of the current scope.

 ## <a name="return-value"></a>Valeur de retour
- S_OK si la méthode réussit ; Sinon, E_FAIL ou un autre code d’erreur.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
- **En-tête :** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Voir aussi